 The purpose of the Environmental Justice Element (EJ Element) is to address public health risks and environmental justice concerns of those living in disadvantaged communities, many of which are the result of geographic or procedural inequities.
 The County has elected to emphasize the importance of environmental justice by preparing a separate Element rather than integrating environmental justice policies among existing General Plan elements.
 As provided by State Government Code 65302(h), the EJ Element has the same weight as the mandatory elements of the General Plan and is internally consistent with the other elements.
-The planning period for the this EJ Element will be is from 2019 to 2029 and will be thereafter updated on the same track as the Housing Element. to be on the same planning period as the Housing Element.
+The planning period for this EJ Element is 2019 to 2029 and thereafter will be updated on the same track as the Housing Element.